lsun1996/Quantifying-Duplication-in-CLIP-Training-and-Fine-Grained-Classification-Datasets/README.md

 This repository contains the research code for our paper "Quantifying Duplication in CLIP Training and Fine-Grained Classification Datasets".

 # Key Features
+1. Find duplicates of a target dataset in laion400m with faiss search, use clip to filtere faiss search result, ensure efficiency and accuracy;

 2. Analyze captions of the duplicate images, categorize the duplicates into exact match, relevant captions, and irrelevant captions;

 3. Get zero-shot accuracy on original dataset and duplicates with Open CLIP.